How to create a self-updating GitHub profile README

 Screenshot of GitHub profile with profile README for codepunkt

-Creating a profile README
+Creating a profile readme

 1. Create a repository that has the same name as your GitHub account.
 Mine is located at github.com/codepunkt/codepunkt.